tigerabrodi/data-structures-and-algorithms-javascript/src/recursion/README.md

 Recursion is when a function calls itself.
 It is a useful technique for solving problems that can be broken down into smaller problems of the same type.

+We have two cases:

+- Base case: The function does not call itself.
+It is the stopping point.
+- Recursive case: The function calls itself.

+Both cases are important.
+If we don't have a base case, we'll have an infinite loop.
+If we don't have a recursive case, we'll never call the function.

+# Recursive cases

+There is a difference between having multiple recursive cases and multiple recursive calls.

+Multiple recursive cases means we have multiple if statements that call the function recursively.

+Multiple recursive calls means we call the function recursively multiple times in the same if statement.

 # Factorial

 ```js